Average Business Loan Rates in 2024

 Interest rates for business loans can be flat and unchanging or fluctuate over time.

 • Fixed rates: The interest rate doesn’t change during the loan term.
-Fixed rates are typical with standard term loans, SBA loans and equipment loans.
+Fixed rates are typical with standard business term loans, SBA loans and equipment financing.

 • Variable rates: Interest rates are subject to change during the life of the loan.
 Variable rates are often associated with business lines of credit, merchant cash advances and SBA loans.

 Budgeting for fixed-rate loans is generally more manageable since your payments never change.
-Still, varying interest rates could lead to a potentially lower cost of capital.
+Still, varying interest rates could save you money, especially with short-term funding.
+Consider how fixed versus variable business interest rates could affect your company before making a decision.

 Annual percentage rates (APR)